Universal Channel (Poland)

 Universal Channel was a Polish pay-tv-channel owned by NBCUniversal.
-It was available on the platforms n, Cyfra+, Cyfrowy Polsat and cable networks UPC Polska, Multimedia Polska, Digital Vectra and Toya.
-After the merger of n and CYFRA+ to nc+ the channel was removed from the offer of the new platform.
-On March 12, 2014 it returned to nc+ again.
+It launched on 1 December 2007 and It was available on the platforms n, Cyfra+, Cyfrowy Polsat and cable networks UPC Polska, Multimedia Polska, Digital Vectra and Toya.
+After the merger of n and CYFRA+ to Nc+ the channel was removed from the offer of the new platform.
+On 12 March 2014 it returned to nc+ again.

 NBCUniversal announced on 6 June 2017 that the channel's closure on 1 September 2017 is "part of a strategic rebalance of its channels’ portfolio in the market".
+However, the channel continued broadcasting until 1 January 2018.